 Falls have formed in some of the highest cliffs (Haloku Cliffs) of the world, which are located in the north-eastern part of Moloka’i, in some 4 – 5 km long section between the Pelekunu and Wailau valleys.
 Here ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
 Cliffs end abruptly in the sea and in Hawaiian are called "Na Pali" – sea cliffs.

 There are numerous small streams falling over the edge of the cliff.
 These streams are small (only 1 – 3 km long) and seasonal – during the dry season there is little water.
 But during the rainy season (November – March) enormous cliff becomes adorned with numerous white ribbons.

-Haloku Falls, according to the estimates from topographical maps are approximately 700 metres tall.
-Water here is not falling in a free fall – for most part it slides down along the nearly vertical basalt cliff.
+Haloku Falls, according to the estimates from topographical maps are approximately 700 meters tall.
+The water here is not falling in a free fall – for the most part it slides down along the nearly vertical basalt cliff.

 Only 300 m to the east there is located the highest known waterfall in Hawaii and one of highest waterfalls in the world – Olo’upena Falls (approximately 900 m tall).
 800 m to the east is another very tall waterfall – Pu’uka’oku Falls (roughly 840 m).